Jason Johnson (quarterback)

-Jason Johnson (born December 7, 1979) is a former professional American football quarterback who played three seasons with the Edmonton Eskimos of the Canadian Football League (CFL) and also two seasons in Europe Austrian Football League and Italian Football League.
+Jason Johnson (born December 7, 1979) is an American former professional football quarterback who played three seasons with the Edmonton Eskimos of the Canadian Football League (CFL), winning the 93rd Grey Cup.
+He also spent two seasons in Europe, playing for the Catania Elephants of the Italian Football League (IFL) and the Swarco Raiders of the Austrian Football League (AFL).

+College career

 Johnson played college football at the University of Arizona and attended Rogers High School in Puyallup, Washington.
 While at Arizona, he earned two all conference honors and he would break many school records including most passing yards in a game.
 He won the 2001 Woody Hayes Award as the top male scholar-athlete in Division I sports.

+Professional career
-He was a member of the Edmonton Eskimos team that won the 93rd Grey Cup.
-Johnson served as quarterbacks coach of the Pacific Lutheran Lutes from 2010 to 2011.

-Johnson also played for the Swarco Raiders of the Austrian Football League in 2009.
+Johnson was a member of the Edmonton Eskimos team that won the 93rd Grey Cup.
+He also played for the Swarco Raiders of the Austrian Football League in 2009.
 The Raiders lost in the Austrian league semi final, but Johnson helped the Raiders to win the European championship Euro Bowl XXIII defeating the La Courneuve Flash of France 30-19.